 The Conservancy encourages scientific research on the preserve.
 Conservancy properties have frequently been the source of graduate and undergraduate research, and the Waterloo Mills Preserve will join this tradition.
 In fact, the property was once a research site for the Academy of Natural Sciences of Philadelphia, with the village gristmill serving a laboratory.

-The Waterloo Mills Preserve is open to Brandywine Conservancy members from 9 a.m. to 5 p.m., Wednesday through Sunday.
+The Waterloo Mills Preserve is open to Brandywine Conservancy members from dawn to dusk, Wednesday through Sunday.
 Visitors should carry their Conservancy membership cards.
 To become a member, click here.

 The preserve is located in Easttown Township, Chester County and Newtown Township, Delaware County.
 The entrance is approximately ¼ mile south on South Waterloo Road from its intersection with Church Road.

 To protect its wealth of natural and cultural resources, and to facilitate scientific research and environmental education, Waterloo Mills is managed as a limited-use preserve.
-Visitors use Waterloo Mills at their own risk and can help the Conservancy protect the preserve by:
+Visitors use Waterloo Mills at their own risk and can help to protect the preserve by: